Why Eckerd?

 Our students attend and present at the International Conference for Comparative Cognition every year!
 This is an opportunity to showcase our students' hard work, and network with professionals in the field.

 You don't even have to leave campus to get involved with animal research.
-We have a dog cognition lab right on campus.
+We study dogs and squirrels right on campus!

 Relevant Coursework offered in the Psychology Department at Eckerd College